lukiod/logs/README.md

      Day 9       (26-06-2024)  Started working on Output quality Day 10      (27-06-2024)  Learned Basic of Javasript for my internship and created some project over it .
-     Day 11      (28-06-2024)  Trying Onediff over WSL
+     Day 11      (28-06-2024)  Trying Onediff over WSL Day !2      (29-06-2024)  Trying to increase speed  and working upon music recommendation system for internship.